j-dax/RedwoodPortfolio/README.md

 #### Adding Projects

-Navigate to [http://localhost:8910/projects](localhost:8910/projects) and add your project information.
-You'll want to customize your Have a look at [http://localhost:8910/listing](localhost:8910/listing) and web/src/Pages/ProjectsListingPage to see how Project Briefs are listed.
+Navigate to [/projects](http://localhost:8910/projects) and add your project information.
+Have a look at [/listing](http://localhost:8910/listing) and web/src/Pages/ProjectsListingPage to see how Project Briefs are listed.
 Configure the AboutPage to your liking.

 ### Upcoming